 Bradley C. Riemann, PhD, is an internationally recognized expert in the assessment and treatment of children with obsessive-compulsive disorder (OCD) and other anxiety disorders.
 He leads a staff of behavioral specialists who are specially trained to work with children and teens who suffer from social anxiety, school avoidance or other related issues.

-David M. Jacobi, PhD, is a behavioral specialist and clinical supervisor who works primarily with pediatric residential patients in The Child & Adolescent Centers.
+David M. Jacobi, PhD, is a behavioral specialist and clinical supervisor who works primarily with pediatric residential patients in the Child Center.
 He has researched OCD and its effects on children and their families.

 The active involvement of family members helps to ensure the successful transition back home.
 Staff members work with the family to anticipate issues that may arise after discharge, and then help the individual and family develop a plan that best meets the child’s continuing recovery needs.
 At Rogers, we understand that families are an essential part of treatment.